jamesfalkner/sko-2019-workshop/README.md

 ==========================
 In our new project we will first deploy Red Hat Data Grid, a high performance, distributed data grid which our sample application will use for its reactive capabilities.
 Navigate to _Catalog_ > _Operator Hub_ in the OpenShift Console.

 Search for `grid` or browse to find **Red Hat Data Grid**, and click on it, and then click **Install**.
-We will install this Operator into our new namespace, so be sure to choose "_A specific Namespace on the cluster_" and choose your new project `skodemo` to install the operator into the namespace:
+We will install this Operator into our new namespace, so be sure to choose "_A specific Namespace on the cluster_" and choose your new project `skodemo`, and click **Subscribe** to install the operator into the namespace:

 !IMAGE

 Note that this is not the same as installing Data Grid itself - that's the next step!

-Navigate to _Catalog_ > _Installed Operators_, and click on the Red Hat Data Grid operator.
-This operator exposes one API, namely Red Hat Data Grid itself, so click __Create__ on the Red Hat Data Grid tile.
+Navigate to _Catalog_ > _Installed Operators_, and click on the Red Hat Data Grid operator (if you do not see it yet, it may take a few minutes to appear).
+This operator exposes one API, namely Red Hat Data Grid itself, so click __Create New__ on the Red Hat Data Grid tile.
 Don't change anything in the YAML file defaults, and click __Create__.
 This will cause Red Hat Data Grid to be deployed to your project's namespace and can now be used by projects.
+If you navigate to _Workloads_ > _Pods_ you'll be able to see the Data Grid pods spinning up.

 Install CodeReady